ranfysvalle02/mdb-ransomware-defense/README.md

 This guide demonstrates CSFLE for educational purposes only.

-It simulates a ransomware attack to showcase the security benefits of CSFLE.
+It simulates a ransomware attack to showcase the risk mitigation benefits of CSFLE.

 **In no way does this guide encourage or promote malicious activities.**

 ![alt](https://securityintelligence.com/wp-content/uploads/2018/09/si-ransomware-101-feature-630x330.png)

-## MongoDB Atlas and CSFLE: A Powerful Defense Against Ransomware
+## MongoDB Atlas and CSFLE: A Powerful Strategy for Ransomware Risk Mitigation

-### Key Security Benefits
+### Key Risk Mitigation Benefits

 1. **Enhanced Data Protection:**
    * **Multiple Layers of Security:** MongoDB Atlas offers a range of security features, including encryption at rest and in transit, access controls, and network security.
 CSFLE adds another layer of protection by encrypting sensitive data before it leaves the client.